scrapy/scrapy/docs/topics/request-response.rst

           overridden by the one passed in this parameter.
        :type formdata: dict

-       :param clickdata: Arguments to be passed directly to ClientForm ``click_request_data()`` method.
+       :param clickdata: Arguments to be passed directly to the ClientForm ``click_request_data()`` method.
 See `ClientForm`_ homepage for
           more info.
        :type clickdata: dict

-       :param dont_click: If True the form data will be sumbitted without clicking in any element.
+       :param dont_click: If True, the form data will be sumbitted without clicking in any element.
        :type dont_click: boolean